sookinoby/mxnet-ccn-samples/README.md

 ```

-Let's break the code a bit:
+Let's break down the code a bit.
+First, it creates a data layer(input layer) that actually holds the dataset while training:

 ```python
 data = mx.symbol.Variable('data')
 ```

-It creates a data layer(input layer) that actually holds the dataset while training:
+The conv1 layer performs a convolution operator on the image, and is connected to the data layer:

 ```python
 conv1 = mx.sym.Convolution(data=data, pad=(1,1), kernel=(3,3), num_filter=24, name="conv1")
 ```
-The conv1 layer performs a convolution operator on the image, and is connected to the data layer:
+The relu2 layer performs non-linear activation on the input, and is connected to convolution 1 layer:

 ```python
 relu2 = mx.sym.Activation(data=conv2, act_type="relu", name="relu2")
 ```

-The relu2 layer performs non-linear activation on the input, and is connected to convolution 1 layer:
+The max pool layer performs a pooling operation (dropping some pixels and reducing image size) on the previous layer's output (relu2).

 ```python
 pool2 = mx.sym.Pooling(data=relu2, pool_type="max", kernel=(2,2), stride=(2,2),name="max_pool2")
 ```

-The max pool layer performs a pooling operation (dropping some pixels and reducing image size) on the previous layer's output (relu2).

 A neural network is like a Lego block—we can easily repeat some of the layers (to increase the learning capacity of model)— and then follow them with a dense layer.
 A dense layer is a fully connected layer, in which every neuron from the previous layer is connected to every neuron in the dense layer.